run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

 Typical statuses you may see:

 *   ContainerCreating - The docker container is being downloaded from the cloud repository
-*   Pending - the job is waiting to be scheduled
+*   Pending - the Job is waiting to be scheduled
-*   Running - the job is running
+*   Running - the Job is running
-*   Succeeded - the job has ended
+*   Succeeded - the Job has ended

 A full list of Job statuses can be found [here](../Scheduling/Job-Statuses.md)

-To get additional status on your job run:
+To get additional status on your Job run:

     runai describe job train1